BitcoinUnlimited/BitcoinCashSpecification/protocol/blockchain/script.md

 ### Arithmetic

+Numeric opcodes (OP_1ADD, etc) are restricted to operating on 4-byte integers.
+The semantics are subtle, though: operands must be in the range [-2^31 +1...2^31 -1], but results may overflow (and are valid as long as they are not used in a subsequent numeric operation).

 |Word                 |Value  |Hex |Input         |Output           | Description                                          |
 |---------------------|-------|----|--------------|-----------------|------------------------------------------------------|
 |OP_1ADD              | 139   |0x8b|in            |out              | 	1 is added to the input.                            |